htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 job matches the resource's :macro:`START` expression, the resource is available to run a job, regardless of if it is in the Owner or Unclaimed state.
-The only differences between the two states are how the resource shows up in *condor_status* and other reporting tools, and the fact that HTCondor will not run benchmarking on a resource in the Owner state.
+The only differences between the two states are how the resource shows up in :tool:`condor_status` and other reporting tools, and the fact that HTCondor will not run benchmarking on a resource in the Owner state.
 As long as the :macro:`IS_OWNER` expression is TRUE, the machine is in the Owner State.
 When the :macro:`IS_OWNER` expression is FALSE, the machine